jun-yan/ids/notes/docs/Pandas_Dataset_Operations.md

 ### Multilevel Pivot Tables

-We can bin data to show multilevel tables using the `pd.cut` and `pd.qcut` functions
+We can bin data to show multilevel tables using the `pd.cut` and `pd.qcut` functions.
+Here are examples of three-dimensional and four-dimensional tables done in this way.

 ```{code-cell} ipython3
 # Three-dimensional table looking at model year as a third dimension